 The landscape programs at Cobleskill open a world of opportunities in designing, shaping, and sustaining the world around us – anywhere from green roofs, corporate campuses, urban parks, estates, and backyards.
 Our alumni have gone on to establish firms, become executives and managers at some of the best companies in the industry, and even being elected president of the National Association of Landscape Professionals (NALP).
 Cobleskill is one of nine NALP-accredited Bachelor's level programs in the U.S. and Canada.
 No other school in New York or New England is accredited by NALP.

 Landscape Contracting, Bachelor of Technology (BT)

-Landscape contractors engage in the design, installation and follow-up care of the nation’s outdoor areas.
-From residential backyards to corporate headquarters, the professional landscape contractor is both artist and craftsman of the land.
+Landscape contractors engage in the design, installation, and follow-up care of the nation’s outdoor areas.
+From residential backyards to corporate headquarters, the professional landscape contractor is both artist and crafter of the land.
 Guided by a great sense of service and a strong environmental ethic, the landscape contractor improves the places where people live, work and play.

 Varied Classroom Skills

 Landscaping is everything outside, so you need to know more than mowing the grass.
 Here is a sample of classes landscape students at SUNY Cobleskill partake in.

 Your skillset is easily transplantable allowing you to take your career with you wherever life lands you.
 Job offers often exceed 3-4 offers per student.
 Many offers are salaried with benefits.
 Many career networking options are available to students during their time in the program.

 The landscape programs can help build & develop your interests.

 Students in the bachelor degree program are required to complete an extensive 600-hour internship (one semester) prior to graduation.
 Students will have the opportunity to locate an internship during the Green Industry Conference (when 30+ companies are on campus) or coordinating with any local, regional, or nationally recognized company.